WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 Follow these steps to deploy a remote hive agent for AWS Glue:

-1. Transfer the remote server installer to your remote host (EC2 instance):
+1. Transfer the remote server installer to your remote host (Amazon EC2 instance):

    ```text title="Example of secure transfer from local to remote host"
    scp /opt/wandisco/hivemigrator/hivemigrator-remote-server-installer.sh myRemoteHost:~